greg-js/arch-wiki-md-repo/wiki/_content/english/Dell XPS 13 (9343).md

 Some higher-end models do not use the Dell-branded Broadcom adapter, instead they use an Intel Wireless 7265 card which is supported by the mainline kernel.

 **Note:** This card is widely available as an after-market purchase for those wishing to replace the Broadcom adapter in their laptop.
-This wireless adapter, other than an enviable driver support for both Wi-Fi and Bluetooth that makes installation easier, compared to the Broadcom card, it has a 2-3 times wider reception range and a much higher throughput, making it an worthwhile upgrade you should decide to do.
+This wireless adapter, other than an enviable driver support for both Wi-Fi and Bluetooth that makes installation easier, compared to the Broadcom card, it has a 2-3 times wider reception range and a much higher throughput, making it an worthwhile upgrade.
+Other cards are also available.
+The Intel Wireless 8265 is known to work

 ### Bluetooth